FabricMC/fabric-docs/develop/items/first-item.md

 ::: info

-If you want to add the item to a custom `ItemGroup`, check out the [Custom Creative Tabs](./custom-item-groups) page for more information.
+If you want to add the item to a custom `CreativeModeTab`, check out the [Custom Creative Tabs](./custom-item-groups) page for more information.

 :::

-For example purposes, we will add this item to the ingredients `ItemGroup`, you will need to use Fabric API's creative tab events - specifically `ItemGroupEvents.modifyEntriesEvent`
+For example purposes, we will add this item to the ingredients `CreativeModeTab`, you will need to use Fabric API's creative tab events - specifically `ItemGroupEvents.modifyEntriesEvent`

 This can be done in the `initialize` method of your items class.